AIPractioner/WhaleTailCNNProject/README.md

 Output: The code saves the trained model (whale_classification_model.h5) and interprets the prediction for a single test image.

 Note: the data set seems to be too large to upload to GitHub so providing a link to the data source here: https://www.kaggle.com/datasets/sairam6087/humpbackwhalefinal

+I have uploaded a smaller data set used to initially test the code on ~100 images.
+The full data set is closer to ~200k images